Saujanya0910/collaborative-realtime-editor/README.md

 npm run start:dev

 # The frontend server will start on port 5173 by default, and the backend server will start on port mentioned in the environment variable, else on port 3001 by default.

+# Refer to the README in the respective directories for more information.
 ```

 # TODO